arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_inventory.md

 If the clients wants to continuously stream replication log events from the logger server, the following additional steps need to be carried out:

-- the client should call */logger-follow* initially to fetch the first batch of replication events that were logged after the client's call to */inventory*.
+- the client should call */_api/wal/tail* initially to fetch the first batch of replication events that were logged after the client's call to */inventory*.

-  The call to */logger-follow* should use a *from* parameter with the value of the *lastLogTick* as reported by */inventory*.
-The call to */logger-follow* will return the *x-arango-replication-lastincluded* which will contain the last tick value included in the response.
+  The call to */_api/wal/tail* should use a *from* parameter with the value of the *lastLogTick* as reported by */inventory*.
+The call to */_api/wal/tail will return the *x-arango-replication-lastincluded* header which will contain the last tick value included in the response.

-- the client can then continuously call */logger-follow* to incrementally fetch new replication events that occurred after the last transfer.
+- the client can then continuously call */_api/wal/tail* to incrementally fetch new replication events that occurred after the last transfer.

   Calls should use a *from* parameter with the value of the *x-arango-replication-lastincluded*